 - See more information – including a breakdown of the assessment process and comments by experts – by clicking on the app.

-- Prescribe the app and automatically send patients a download link – this pulls information from their record so they receive an SMS or email with more details.
+- Recommend the app and automatically send patients a download link – this pulls information from their record so they receive an SMS or email with more details.

 Saving you and your patients time and money

 By reducing the need to prescribe drugs to patients, you can cut back on costs and save both you and them money.
 Not only that, but with patients accessing support outside of the practice, they’re less likely to have to take time out of their day to come in for help – which frees up appointments and reduces pressure on your services.